 Laura Anne Antymniuk

 Delegates will be actively engaged in attending CSW 2022 and reporting back to the community.

 Global College Bursary

-All students from the Global College at the University of Winnipeg, who have been selected as delegates to CSW 65, are eligible to apply for a Bursary to assist with costs.
-The terms and conditions for a Bursary for 2021 will be shared once developed by the Board.
+In the past, all students from the Global College at the University of Winnipeg, who have been selected as delegates to CSW have been eligible to apply for a Bursary to assist with costs.
+As there are no costs now to attend CSW 66, there will be no bursaries awarded.

 Parallel Event Panel

 A submission to host a parallel event has been made and approved!

 Title: Indigenizing Climate Justice: Ancient Wisdom to Tackle Climate Change